Who we are

-ONAD works with vulnerable people in South Sudan to promote nonviolence and peaceful co-existence through training and advocacy.
+ONAD works with vulnerable people to promote nonviolent actions, good governance, gender equity and community safety through training, research and advocacy.

 Team work and responsibility, peaceful social change, equity and social justice, empowering poor people to improve their lives, honesty and transparency, participatory democracy, learn from others in humility, respect for diversity and spirit of voluntarism.

-ONAD further as a result of these projects is connected with national, community based and International Non-governmental Organization.
-In South Sudan, ONAD is member of the Juba Coordination Group of the South Sudanese Network for Democracy and Elections (SSuNDE), a network of over 75 community based organizations covering the whole of ten States, NGOs and Civil Forum for Peace and Democratization currently engaged pushing for an inclusive peace talks in Addis Ababa-Ethiopia.
+ONAD further as a result of these projects is connected with national, community based and International Non-governmental Organizations.
+In South Sudan, ONAD is a founding member of the South Sudanese Network for Democracy and Elections (SSuNDE), a network of over 75 community based organizations covering the whole of ten States, NGOs and Civil Forum for Peace and Democratization currently engaged pushing for an inclusive peace talks in Addis Ababa-Ethiopia.
 ONAD further works closely with South Sudan Peace & Reconciliation Commission (SSPRC), South Sudan Human Rights Commission (SSHRC), South Sudan Council of Churches and South Sudan Islamic Council and the Bureau for religious Affairs and the Peace Implementation Monitoring Initiatives (PIMI) among others.

-ONAD is a democratic organization open for anyone who supports its values, vision and mission statement.
+ONAD is a democratic organization, open for anyone who supports its values, vision and mission statement.
 Membership is open to any South Sudanese male or female, 18 years and above who subscribe to organizational principals, vision and mandates.
-Additionally, the current ONAD constitution 2017 allows for honorary membership to non South Sudanese and people who have passion and are interested to support ONAD’s peace projects.
+Additionally, the current ONAD constitution 2017 allows for honorary membership to non-South Sudanese and people who have passion and are interested to support ONAD’s peace projects.

-We finance our operations and programmes with membership and subscription fees, consultancy fees and get donations and support from individuals and international organizations such as the Swedish International Cooperation Agency (SIDA), Interchurch organization for Development Cooperation (ICCO), National Endowment for Democracy (NED), Mennonites Central Committee (MCC), United States Insitute of Peace (USIP), Diakonia-Sweden and others.
+We finance our operations and programmes from membership contributions and subscription fees, consultancy work, donations, grants and financial and in-kind support from individuals and international organizations such as the Swedish Fellowship of Reconciliation (SweFOR), Saferworld UK Charity, Mennonites Central Committee (MCC) South Sudan, National Endowment for Democracy (NED) US, United Nations Development Programme (UNDP), German Development Cooperation Agency (GIZ) and others.